 The serial number is a 15 digit number , located on a data plate on the inside panel of your boiler.

-EZ-Fit Flue System
+Grant EZ-Fit Flue options

 As flue gas temperatures are very low on condensing boilers, a plume of water vapour can often be seen at the terminal (similar to your breath on a cold day).
 This is the boilers normal operating mode, but if this is likely to cause a nuisance to yourself or a neighbour’s property, we recommend you install a high level, vertical or a plume kit flue.